nlesc-nano/auto-FOX/docs/1_rdf.rst

 Radial & Angular Distribution Function
 ======================================
-Radial and angular distribution function (RDF & ADF) generators have been implemented in the :class:`.MultiMolecule` class.
+Radial and angular distribution function (RDF & ADF) generators have been implemented in the :class:`FOX.MultiMolecule` class.
 The radial distribution function, or pair correlation function, describes how the particale density in a system varies as a function of distance from a reference particle.
 The herein implemented function is designed for